-To ensure breadth in professional background, coursework should result in competency in the following four broad areas: (1) Pedagogy, (2) Research, (3) Comprehensive Musicianship, and (4) Music Performance.
-Refer to the catalog for course listings under these general headings.
+To ensure breadth in professional background, coursework should result in competency in the following four broad areas: (1) Pedagogy, (2) Research, (3) Musicianship, and (4) Music Performance.
 The preparation and the defense of a dissertation is required for the doctoral degree.
 When writing the dissertation, each candidate has a sponsor and an additional committee member.
 Most often the sponsor is a faculty member of the Program in Music and Music Education.
 Committee members may be chosen from among the professorial faculty elsewhere at Teachers College or the University.
 Topics are selected from a variety of areas to meet professional needs and interests.